aws-samples/serverless-patterns/eventbridge-scheduled-stepfunction-bedrock-kb-sync/README.md

 Here's a detailed summary of your serverless pattern for automated Knowledge Base synchronization:

-Pattern Overview: This is a scheduled, serverless workflow that automates the synchronization of Bedrock Knowledge Bases using AWS EventBridge Scheduler, AWS Step Functions, and Amazon Bedrock.
+Pattern Overview: This is a scheduled, serverless workflow that automates the synchronization of Amazon Bedrock Knowledge Bases using AWS EventBridge Scheduler, AWS Step Functions, and Amazon Bedrock.

 Key Components:
     a) EventBridge Scheduler
         - Runs every 15 minutes
         - Triggers the Step Function workflow
-        - Passes Bedrock Knowledge Base ID as input parameter
+        - Passes Amazon Bedrock Knowledge Base ID as input parameter
         - Enables consistent and automated synchronization

     b) Step Functions Workflow